Irving, Durant lead Nets past winless Bucks 107-97 - WHIZ News

 CAVALIERS 105, HAWKS 99

-Donovan Mitchell had 24 points and eight rebounds and Darius Garland added 23 points, 12 assists and three steals as the backcourt duo led Cleveland to victory over Atlanta.
+Donovan Mitchell had 24 points and eight rebounds and Darius Garland added 23 points, 12 assists and three steals as the backcourt duo led host Cleveland to a victory over Atlanta.

 Dejounte Murray led the Hawks with 17 points, and John Collins had 15 points and seven rebounds.
 Trae Young scored 14 points, but was 3 of 17 from the field, including making one of his six 3-point attempts.